C418-11/C41811_Config/README_EN.md

 * Verification function: Supports verifying the legitimacy of configuration data through validators to ensure the correctness of configuration data.
 * Easy to use: Provides a concise API that allows developers to easily load, modify, and save configuration files.

+## Characteristics
+C41811.Config is suitable for a variety of configuration management scenarios, especially in the following situations:

+* Large projects: Allows isolation of configuration for different parts of the project through namespaces or configuration pools, making configuration management clearer and more organized.
+* Scattered configuration files: By providing a unified interface and flexible processing mechanisms, scattered configuration files can be centrally managed and accessed, improving the efficiency and consistency of configurations.
+* Complex data models: Automatically fills in missing key default values and verifies the type of configuration data to ensure the integrity and accuracy of configuration data.
+* Need for complex configuration operations: Provides methods such as get, set_default, unset, etc., to simplify complex operations on configuration data.
+* Mixing multiple configuration formats: Supports inferring the appropriate configuration format from registered processors based on file extensions, allowing seamless use of configuration files in different formats.
+* Dynamic configuration updates: Supports dynamic updates to configurations at runtime without restarting the application to apply new configurations.

 ## Installation